Aloe broomii Schönland

 There are two varieties of Aloe broomii: var. broomii and var. tarkaensis.
 They are distinguished by the size of their floral bracts: var. tarkaensis has shorter bracts so that more of the flowers and buds are exposed; it also has broader leaves, and flowers in late summer.

 Aloe broomii is not a threatened species, it is still common throughout its distribution range.
+Aloe broomii: var. broomii is Red Listed as Least Concern, and var. tarkaensis is Rare, but is not threatened nor is it declining.

 Distribution and habitat